defnull/bbblb/docs/_config.rst

 header, which means each tenant needs to use a different (sub-)domain to reach BBBLB.

+``TENANT_CACHE`` (type: ``int``, default: ``10``)

+Cache tenant info for a couple of seconds before requesting fresh info from the database.
+Even a short cache time improves API latency by a lot.
+The only downside is that tenant changes (e.g. new secret) may take a couple of seconds to take effect.

 ``SCOPED_MEETING_IDS`` (type: ``bool``, default: ``True``)

 If true, meeting IDs are scoped with the tenant ID to avoid conflicts between